tfarkas86/aclu-nm-legislator-scrape/README.md

 # aclu-nm-legislator-scrape

-This repo contains scripts to automatically harvest information about current New Mexico legislators and output CSVs with all information.
+This repo contains scripts to automatically harvest information about current New Mexico legislators, output CSVs and Excel files.
+Harvesting voting records of legislators are of particular interest, since the data are stored in PDF tables, making programmatic access more challenging.

 Data about individual legislators is scraped from https://nmlegis.gov/.
 Photographs of each legislator are automatically downloaded.